PrestaShop/ADR/0009-expose-js-components-using-window-variable.md

 ## Context

-The issue motivating this decision, and any context that influences or constrains the decision.
-Modules are unable to use translatable type without using hardlinks such as :
+Modules are unable to use translatable type without using hardlinks such as:

 ```
 import TranslatableInput from '../../../../../admin-dev/themes/new-theme/js/components/translatable-input';